josehoras/Extended-Kalman-Filter/README.md

 - `FusionEKF.cpp`: initializes the Kalman Filter on first data point, prepare the Q and F matrices, calls the prediction step, and depending on the data source calls the radar or lidar update functions
 - `kalman_filter.cpp`: contains the Predict(), Update(), and UpdateEKF() functions

+These three `.cpp` files provide functions for the classes defined in the corresponding `.h` files.
+Thus for using the functions defined in `tools.cpp` we need to instantiate the class Tools and access the methods Tools.CalculateRMSE() and Tools.CalculateJacobian().
+In the same way, on the class declaration for FusionEKF, the object "KalmanFilter ekf_" is instantiated.
+This object contains the needed variables and matrices of the Kalman Filter that are used to calculate the position and velocity in its Predict(), Update(), and UpdateEKF() functions.

+On the constructor function `FusionEKF::FusionEKF()` we initialize the Kalman Filter variables:
+	x - state vector
+	P - uncertainty covariance matrix
+	F - state transition matrix
+	Q - process noise
+	H - measurement function
+	R - measurement noise

+From `main.cpp` the function `fusionEKF.ProcessMeasurement(meas_package);` is called for every new radar or lidar measurement.
+On the first call (flag "is_initialized_" is false) the state vector is initialized with the position extracted from the measurement data.
+The data source is taken into account, converting from polar coordinates in the case of radar measurement.
+The velocity is assumed zero, as there is still not enough data.
+The current timestamp is as well updated.
+After this initialization the function returns to `main.cpp`.

+On subsequent calls,

 ## Installation and Build